elenekat/Installing_FLASH/README.md

 xcode-select --install
 ```

 This installs the Xcode Command Line Tools package, not full xcode.
-We need this to get C compilers, "make" utility and git.
+We need it to get C compilers, "make" utility and git.

 ---